Getting Started

 • Restart your terminal/PowerShell

-• Check that C:\Program Files\Petroleum\bin is in your PATH
+• Check that your Petroleum folder is in your PATH

 • See our Common Issues FAQ below for more help